 Still have questions?

-We're happy to walk through anything — data questions, methodology, or whether this is a fit for your department.
+Happy to walk through anything: data questions, methodology, or whether this is a fit for your department.